 Copyrights for Images

 You can use the Copyright.gov online portal to go through the process of registering with the U.S. Copyright Office.
+Registering your copyright ensures you, as the copyright owner, have legal standing to enforce your exclusive rights.

 Trademarks for Images

-When executed, this search will find not only exact matches of the image you wish to trademark, but images bearing too close a resemblance.
-If such an image is found, your image will not be eligible for trademark as it could potentially lead to confusion among consumers.
+When executed, this search will find not only exact matches of the image you wish to trademark but images bearing too close a resemblance.
+If such an image is found, your image will not be eligible for a trademark as it could potentially lead to confusion among consumers.
 If your image receives clearance, it would behoove you to work with an attorney, who will communicate with the USPTO during the trademarking process.